efstajas/validate-env/README.md

 ### Normal usage: Validating .env before starting your app

 Usually, you would want to validate your `.env` at the very beginning of your app, and if it fails, don't even initialize it.
 The best way to achieve this is to just wrap your initialization routine into a function, and then call it only if the `validateEnv` result indicates that your `.env` is valid.
-Probably, you're going to want to print some error messages into the console in case of a failure, so that other contributers know what's going on and your app doesn't just silently exit in case of an invalid `.env`.
 For an express application, it could look something like this:

 ```ts
 // Use dotenv to load .env file into process.env